 Since we’re talking about facts here let’s keep it real … this is my personal project.
 Just because I’m a retired CFO doesn’t mean I should stop doing what I love – play with numbers.

-Last night we opened a good bottle of cabernet to celebrate Year One and I presented Carmen with the beautiful data, and we called it a date.
+Last night we opened a good bottle of Cabernet to celebrate Year One and I presented Carmen with the beautiful data, and we called it a date.

-Essentially, this is the bare-bones facts of our journey: We bought our Airstream, Beauty, in April 2015 in Alabama, towed her to San Diego in July 2015, moved into Beauty in April 2016 and, finally, took her on the road July 18, 2016.
-So, the following statistics begin on July 18, 2016.
+Essentially, this is the bare-bones facts of our journey: We bought our Airstream, Beauty, in April 2015 in Alabama, towed her to San Diego in July 2015, moved into Beauty in April 2016 and, finally, took her on the road full-time July 18, 2016.

 Okay, without further ado …Unveil the infographics!

 Now for the details as of July 18, 2017 …